czue/pegasus-docs/using-virtualenvs.md

 mkvirtualenv -p python3.8 {{ project_name }}
 ```

-Then to activate the environment you simply use:
+Then to activate the environment you use:

 ```
 workon {{ project_name }}